optimist2point0/data_scientist_functions/README.md

 #### reduce_mem_usage
 - Optimizes the memory usage of a pandas DataFrame by converting data types to more efficient types (e.g., `int8`, `float32`).

+#### info_miss_nunique
+- Analyzes missing values, data types, and the number of unique values in a DataFrame.

+#### columns_info
+- Categorizes the columns of a pandas DataFrame based on their data types and the presence of missing values

 #### confusion_table
 - Generates a confusion matrix (cross-table) for two categorical features.